smolcluster

 smolcluster is a distributed deep learning library designed for training neural networks across heterogeneous hardware using PyTorch and socket-based communication.
 It enables researchers and developers to leverage multiple machines with different capabilities for distributed training and inference.

-The library supports various distributed training algorithms including Elastic Distributed Parallelism (EDP), Synchronous Parameter Server (SyncPS), and Model Parallelism.
+The library supports various distributed training algorithms including Fully Sharded Data Parallelism (FSDP), Classic Data Parallelism (ClassicDP), Elastic Distributed Parallelism (EDP), Synchronous Parameter Server (SyncPS), and Model Parallelism.
 It can run on diverse hardware including Mac minis, Raspberry Pis, MacBooks, and Windows machines.

 Cluster Architecture